Bleebop/IXL_project/README.md

 ## Data

-For our purpose, an IXL can be antirely described using the following data:
+For our purpose, an IXL can be entirely described using the following data:

 - List of Track Circuits
 - List of Signals